 Areas of Study: UiO offers a wide selection of courses taught in English, including African Studies, Anthropology, Archaeology, Art History, Asian Studies, Astrophysics, Biology, Chemistry, Conservation Studies, Economics, European Studies, Geography, Geoscience, Health Science, History, Informatics, Law, Linguistics, Math, Media & Communication, Musicology, Nutrition, Philosophy, Physics, Political Science, Psychology, Statistics and more.

 In Europe, full-time course load is typically 30 ECTS (European credits), and exchange students are expected to take 24-30 credits per semester.
 6 ECTS = 3 UCalgary units (1 standard semester course).
 Courses at UiO usually range from 10-30 ECTS, where a higher credit value corresponds to increased workload/contact hours.
 Please be mindful of this when creating the courselist for your exchange application; for example, if taking courses worth 15 ECTS each, you will only need to take 2 courses per semester to be a full-time student, although you will still get credit for 5 courses at UCalgary.

 Exchange students pay their tuition and academic fees to the University of Calgary.
 Other expenses are paid directly to the service provider.

-While Norway can be expensive, as a student it is a little more afjordable.
-A rough cost estimate for a semester at Oslo looks like this:
+While Norway can be expensive, as a student it is a little more afjordable!
+Here is a rough cost estimate for a semester at Oslo: